Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Introduction

 \section{Introduction}

-Despite their transformative capabilities, deep learning models remain fundamentally opaque, limiting their reliability and trustworthiness, especially in high-stakes domains.
-To address this, the field of mechanistic interpretability aiming to understand the mechanisms inside neural networks has quickly increased in popularity.
-A key part of mechanistic interpretability is to understand small components of neural networks such as neurons or latents in a sparse autoencoder (SAE), which can be achieved via automated neuron descriptions~\cite{bau2020understanding,mu2021compositional,hernandez2022natural,oikarinen2023clip,oikarinen2024linear,bykov2023labeling,la2023towards,shaham2024multimodal,bai2025interpret}.
+Despite their transformative capabilities, deep learning models remain fundamentally opaque, which limits their reliability and trustworthiness, especially in high-stakes domains.
+To address this, the field of mechanistic interpretability aiming to understand the mechanisms inside neural networks has grown rapidly.
+A key part of mechanistic interpretability is understanding small components of neural networks such as individual neurons or latents in a sparse autoencoder (SAE) through text-based descriptions, which can be achieved via automated neuron descriptions~\cite{bau2020understanding,mu2021compositional,hernandez2022natural,oikarinen2023clip,oikarinen2024linear,bykov2023labeling,la2023towards,shaham2024multimodal,bai2025interpret}.

-To assess the quality of these neuron explanations, researchers often rely on human studies, particularly crowd-sourced evaluations via platforms such as Amazon Mechanical Turk (AMT).
-However, despite their importance, the design and analysis of these studies have received surprisingly little attention.
-Most evaluations rely on subjective measures of whether the explanation matches the highest activating inputs of that neuron.
-As identified by \cite{oikarinen2025evaluating}, this corresponds to only measuring \textit{Recall} and ignores many important factors such as whether the description describes lower activations of that neuron, or whether all inputs matching the explanation actually activate the neuron.
+To assess the quality of these neuron explanations, researchers often rely on human studies, such as crowd-sourced evaluations via platforms like Amazon Mechanical Turk (AMT).
+However, despite their importance, the design and analysis of these studies has received relatively little attention.
+Most existing evaluations examine only whether an explanation matches the top activating inputs of a neuron.
+As identified by \cite{oikarinen2025evaluating}, this corresponds to measuring only \textit{Recall}, and ignores many important factors such as whether the explanation also describes lower activations of that neuron, or whether all inputs matching the explanation actually activate the neuron (\textit{Precision}).
+This can lead to misleading conclusions and fails to reliably assess explanation quality.

-In this paper our goal is to conduct the first crowdsourced evaluation using a more principled evaluation metric: \textit{Correlation coefficient}.
-However evaluating the correlation presents us with new challenges:

-\begin{enumerate}[leftmargin=2em] \item \textit{Cost} and \textit{scalability}.
-Perfectly evaluating correlation coefficient requires collecting annotations for the concept on \textit{every} input on the dataset.
-Estimating this for a single (neuron, explanation) pair would cost us around \$600 USD with three independent raters, making large scale comparisons with hundreds of neurons and multiple explanation methods impossible.
-This means we need to effectively estimate the correlation from a subset of annotated data.

-\item \textit{Label noise} and \textit{uncertainty}.
-Crowd-sourced platforms like AMT are quite noisy.
-Even a small error rate can ruin correlation coefficients when evaluating rare concepts that are only present in a few inputs as there will be more False Positives than True Positives.
-Increasing the number of raters per input can help reduce uncertainty but also inflates the overall cost. \end{enumerate}